NativeScript/docs-v7/vuejs-docs/nativescript-vuejs.md

 <a href="https://play.nativescript.org" class="ns-button -action" id="ng-start-button">Get Started with NativeScript-Vue</a>

+Extend your knowledge of NativeScript-Vue with this [comprehensive workshop](https://nsvue-workshop.netlify.com/) that dives deep into Vue.js concepts and helps you to build a complete app from beginning to end.

+<a href="https://nsvue-workshop.netlify.com/" class="ns-button -action" id="ng-start-button">Try the NativeScript-Vue Workshop</a>

 When you need to take the next step, head to the [NativeScript-Vue documentation hub](https://nativescript-vue.org/en/docs/introduction/) for information on setting up a local environment, NativeScript-Vue UI components, and more.

 <a href="https://nativescript-vue.org/en/docs/introduction/" class="ns-button -action" id="ng-start-button">Visit the NativeScript-Vue documentation</a>